tetsushijp/AEP-Hands-on-Labs/labs/retail/Foundations/DeepDive QueryService.md

             select a.endUserIDs._experience.mcid.id as ecid,
                    a.timestamp,
                    web.webPageDetails.name as webPage,
                     SESS_TIMEOUT(timestamp, 60 * 30)
                        OVER (PARTITION BY a.endUserIDs._experience.mcid.id
                              ORDER BY timestamp
                              ROWS BETWEEN UNBOUNDED PRECEDING AND CURRENT ROW) AS session
-            from   travel_demo_data_midvalues
+            from   retail_demo_data_midvalues
  a
             where  a.endUserIDs._experience.mcid.id in (
                 select b.endUserIDs._experience.mcid.id
-                from   travel_demo_data_midvalues
+                from   retail_demo_data_midvalues
  b
                 where web.webPageDetails.name = 'help'
 				and b.endUserIDs._experience.mcid.id IS NOT NULL
             )
         )